Ella475/PacmanAgents/README.md

 ### Contributing
 Feel free to fork this repository and make your own contributions!
 We welcome pull requests and suggestions for improving the code or trying out different algorithms.

-### Installation:
-1. Clone the repository
-2. Install the requirements
-3. Run the game